-Asbestos is a commonly used material in China that may be more dangerous than formaldehyde.
+Asbestos in China is a commonly used building material, and it may be more dangerous than formaldehyde.
 So why do so few people talk about asbestos in China?

 At that point, I started to realize how many people in China are concerned about formaldehyde—and for good reason.
 Formaldehyde is in lots of everyday products, and it causes cancer.

 But there’s another common building material out there, and it also causes cancer.
 But until I looked it up for this article, I didn’t know how to say it in Chinese: asbestos, shimian (石棉).
 I think that’s a sign that asbestos isn’t on as many people’s minds in China.